Main content

 Vetting

-No, you’ll only be vetted if you’ve been made a conditional offer of employment, and at that point we’ll ask you to fill in an online form to start the process, operated by UK Security Vetting (UKSV), which is part of the Ministry of Defence.
+No, you’ll only be vetted if you’ve been made a conditional offer of employment.
+At that point we’ll ask you to fill in an online form to start the process, operated by UKSV.

-We work to protect government buildings and data, we are a secure organisation and all our employees hold security clearance.
+As a secure organisation, we work to protect government buildings and data, so all our employees hold security clearance.
 Security clearance enables us to give assurances to ourselves and our customers.
-Our value of being trusted is threaded through all that we do.
+Being trusted is vital to everything that we do.

-UK Security Vetting run the process independently from FCDO Services, and they’ll be looking at both your character and your circumstances, to assess whether you’re right for this level of responsibility and see whether there are any causes for concern or things that could make you vulnerable.
+UK Security Vetting run the process independently from FCDO Services.
+They’ll look at both your character and your circumstances, to assess whether you’re right for this level of responsibility and see whether there are any causes for concern or things that could make you vulnerable.
 For instance, a history of debt caused by serious gambling could make you susceptible to bribery in post.

 It depends on the role you’re applying for and the level of vetting you need.

-For some roles, you’ll have a Security Check, or SC, where UKSV will look at your character and personal circumstances, starting with a written questionnaire.
+For some roles, you’ll have a Security Check, (SC), where UKSV will look at your character and personal circumstances, starting with a written questionnaire.

-For other roles, with a higher level of security clearance required, you’ll go through the most thorough method of security vetting: Developed Vetting, or DV.
-You’ll begin with a written questionnaire, then UKSV will complete criminal records and security service records checks, then you’ll also sit down with an interviewer who’ll ask questions to build up a complete picture of you.
+For other roles, with a higher level of security clearance required, you’ll go through the most thorough method of security vetting: Developed Vetting, (DV).
+You’ll begin with a written questionnaire, then UKSV will complete criminal records and security service records checks, then you’ll also sit down with an interviewer who’ll ask questions to build a complete picture of you.

 It starts with making sure you’ve got all the right personal details ready to enter into the questionnaire.
-You can find our more information on the GOV.UK website here
+Find our more information here

 A vetting interview will look in real detail at all aspects of your life: your family background, your relationships, habits, financial affairs, hobbies, travel, interests, etc. Some of the questions will feel very personal and intrusive, but it isn’t an interrogation and you haven’t done anything wrong: your interviewer will be checking whether you’re vulnerable to pressure.